10 Ways To Plan A Sustainable Maine Meeting

 Portland Cityscape Drone at Night, Photography by Peter G. Morneau

 Selecting a Maine venue with strong sustainability practices is the first step in planning a green meeting in Maine.
-Greater Portland offers several eco-friendly venues that have implemented measures to reduce their environmental impact.
+Greater Portland offers several eco-friendly venues that have implemented measures to reduce their environmental impact and meet your budget.
 Some properties have completed their Green Lodging Certification for energy efficiency, food and beverage management, and use of environmentally friendly products.
+By choosing a sustainable venue, you can host an event that aligns with your values without compromising on cost or quality.

 2 | Prioritize Local and Organic Catering

-When planning your event it’s easy to opt-in to local, organic, and seasonal ingredients.
+When planning your event it’s easy to opt-in to local, organic, and seasonal products.
 Greater Portland’s vibrant foodie scene is renowned for farm-to-table restaurants and sustainable seafood.
 Partner with caterers who focus on sourcing ingredients from local farms and fisheries.
-Not only does this reduce your event’s carbon footprint, but supports the local economy and provides attendees with fresh, flavorful meals.
+This reduces your event’s carbon footprint and supports the local economy providing attendees with fresh, flavorful meals.

 3 | Reduce Waste + Promote Recycling

+Maine recycles 47.7% of waste, the highest percentage of any state in the U.S. (Consumer Affairs, Greenest States in the U.S., 2024).
 Minimizing waste is a key aspect of sustainable event planning.
-Start by choosing reusable or compostable products instead of single-use.
+Start by choosing reusable or compostable products instead of non-recyclable polymers.
 Instead of plastic water bottles you can offer refillable water stations.
 Encourage guests to bring their own reusable water bottles – or gift them one in their welcome bag .

 4 | Use Digital Communication